bkoz/odo-demo/README.md

 Create a new project.
 ```
-odo create project bktest01
+odo create project odo-demo
 ```
 Example output.
 ```
- ✓  Project "bktest01" is ready for use
+ ✓  Project "odo-demo" is ready for use
- ✓  New project created and now using project: bktest01
+ ✓  New project created and now using project: odo-demo
  ```

 Create a new python flask application named `flask-example`.